Review repeat buys before money moves.

 Supplier account paths

-These are market rails, not connected customer credentials.
-They show what needs to be connected before Redline can send real POs.
+These are public supplier capabilities, not connected customer credentials.
+They show what needs to be proven before Redline can send real POs.

-GraingerXML/EDI, custom catalogs, KeepStock/punchoutUse account-specific catalog rows and order/invoice integration before auto-ordering repeat operating supplies.Grainger eProcurement
+GraingerXML/EDI, custom catalogs, KeepStock/punchoutUse account-specific catalog rows and order/invoice integration before automatic ordering for repeat operating supplies.Grainger eProcurement

 MSC Industrial SupplyPunchout, hosted catalogs, PunchIn, EDI/XML, VMI and vending integrationsUseful for repeat supplier-account workflows where order history, catalog search, and VMI matter.MSC eProcurement